 Thanks to the exponential speed increase and less time spent waiting for uploads and downloads, Chorus suggests that Kiwis will get 59 hours back into their lives every year.
 There will be no problems with streaming Netflix in ultra HD, buffering will be a happily forgotten memory, and downloads will complete in a fraction of the usual time.

 An Auckland production house that trialled 8Gbps Hyperfibre saw that the time it took to send and receive terabyte-sized files dropped to just 18 minutes from the usual 12 hours.

 Where is Hyperfibre available?

-However, from 2020 to 2022, Chorus will be expanding its fibre network even further to reach more Kiwis.
-Information on its website says that it’s been given the green light for UFB2 which extends to a further 169 areas in Northland and Southland, effectively connecting an additional 200,000 households and businesses.
+However until 2022, Chorus will be expanding its fibre network even further to reach more Chorus has been given the green light for UFB2 which extends to a further 169 areas in Northland and Southland, effectively connecting an additional 200,000 households and businesses.

 You can see which areas are being added by looking at the Chorus broadband map and using the date slider in the top right-hand corner.

 If you’re already utilising fibre in your home, you may be content with the experience you are having.
 While it doesn’t make much sense for a single person who is a light internet user to shift to Hyberfibre, it is beneficial for households with heavy internet users and gamers.
 It is also worth considering for businesses who want the speed to get things done quicker than ever before.